-It’s true that you don’t need any marathon running gear except a pair of shoes and really you don’t even need that (the 1976 Olympic Marathon in Rome was won by a barefoot runner).
+It’s true that you don’t need any marathon running gear except a pair of shoes and really you don’t even need that (the 1960 Olympic Marathon in Rome was won by a barefoot runner).

 So what else might you need as far as marathon running accessories go?

 As most runners choose to not run sans shoes it is an excellent idea to invest in a strong and sturdy pair of running shoes.

 Running shoes should generally be traded out for a new pair about every 350- 500 miles.

 Spend a little more money (and time) to find a durable and especially comfortable shoe for training.

 Here are my running shoe recommendations. + get my free Running Shoes for Long Distance Runners eBook!

 And Lauren, from Running for Wellness, has quite the review on the gel nimbus 23 running shoes that you might have to check out as well!

 Yes, you can run in whatever you find comfortable but anything made with polyester is usually hard to beat as far as comfort is concerned.

 It also is a thermoregulating material that will keep you cool in the hot summer and warm in the winter.